Skip to main content

 noetl auth login --browser-pkce --auth0 [email protected] --pkce-port 8765

-If your context URL is already a gateway URL (gateway.*), proxy mode is auto-detected; --gateway remains available as an explicit override.
+If your context URL is already a gateway URL (gateway.*), gateway-proxy mode is auto-detected; --gateway remains available as an explicit override.

 noetl auth login --auth0 [email protected] --password --auth0-client-secret "$AUTH0_CLIENT_SECRET"